 Captain Planet Foundation has supported over 2,500 projects around the world, and we have reviewed thousands more project proposals.
-Over the years, specific types of environmental stewardship projects that teachers and kids are interested in emerge again and again – and final reports and outcomes have provided numerous lessons and best practices.
+Over the years, specific types of environmental stewardship projects have emerged again and again – and final reports and outcomes have provided numerous lessons and best practices.

 Based on these findings, Captain Planet Foundation has developed four ecoSTEM Resource Kits, which are perfect for educators getting started with project-based learning.
 These custom-curated and designed collections of lessons and materials facilitate ecoSTEM learning and using the environment as a context for applying knowledge.
 Kits include cutting-edge project techniques, 3-dimensional learning, citizen science, and the best materials and equipment identified for each project.

 Mini-stream tables and soil test kits provide the tools for students to observe erosion and analyze soil composition.
 A drip irrigation kit offers a chance to engineer water solutions in the school garden.
 Students can investigate decomposition with a see-through composter and minimize cafeteria waste by feeding lunch scraps to worms.
 Reusable snack cozies will help limit use of disposable plastics.
 Students will design a stewardship project to recycle, reduce waste, refuse disposables, re-purpose used materials, or create compost to improve soil health.